 Political Career of Vijaya Lakshmi Pandit

-In her mid thirties she was elected to the Allahabad Municipal Board.
-She was arrested and sentenced to eighteen months imprisonment for presiding over a crowded public meeting where the Independence pledge was taken.
+In 1934 Vijaya Lakshmi Pandit’s long career in politics officially began with her election to the Allahabad Municipal Board.
+She was arrested and sentenced to 18 months imprisonment for presiding over a crowded public meeting where the Independence pledge was taken.
 This was the first of her three imprisonments.
 When the Indian National Congress took part in provincial elections she and her husband, Ranjit S. Pandit, were elected to the U.P.
 Assembly.
-Vijayalakshmi was appointed as the Minister for Health and Local Self-Government.
+Vijaya Lakshmi was appointed as the Minister for Health and Local Self-Government.

 For two continuous years, Vijaya Lakshmi Pandit was the President of the All India Women's Conference.
 Along with other Congress leaders, she was imprisoned after the Congress Quit India Resolution of August 1942.
 Tragedy struck her with the death of her husband after his last imprisonment in 1944.
 As he had left no will, she was left virtually penniless, as Hindu widows had no inheritance rights.
 His brother claimed all his investments and earning and made everything in his custody.
 Shaken by her grief and without knowledge of future and with no source of support from her brother, as he was imprisoned she left for Bengal to work, where cholera had spread in the wake of famine, and to set up a Save the Children Fund.
 During this time, Gandhiji was released from jail and he asked her to go to America to speak about actual conditions in India.
 This became possible when Sir Tej Bahadur Sapru, President of the Indian Council for World Affairs included her in an Indian delegation to the Pacific Relations Conference to be held in Virginia.